-Alone sees contestants dropped into the middle of nowhere, and who can survive the longest, wins a jackpot of $500,000.
+Alone sees contestants dropped into the middle of nowhere, and whoever can survive the longest, wins a jackpot of $500,000.
 A battle of survival of the fittest (and in many cases most creative!), our contestants are forced to become true survivalists.

-And there have been many who have been forced into even more extreme survival situations before them, just check out this list of famous real life stories of survival:
+And there have been many who have been forced into even more extreme survival situations before them, just check out this list of famous real-life stories of survival:

 If you’ve seen the movie 127 Hours, you know how Aaron’s story goes, but for those who haven’t – it’s a bit of a shocker.